How To Make Worm Tea | Grow Big Plants Now

 - Steep the bag with content using the types of water recommended above

-- Allow the bag to be immersed underwater overnight.
-A light brown color means the worm tea is ready for use.
+- Allow the bag to be immersed in your 5 gallon bucket for 24 hours A light brown color means the worm tea is ready for use.
 Mind you, aerated water spurs microbe activity in the bucket so you could use a bubbler to add more oxygen to your worm tea solution.

 - Dilute the worm tea with more water.
 First, remove everything from the bucket containing the worm tea and add five gallons of water to your one bucket of worm tea.

-Clogging up of the sprayer has been known to happen so use a strain to rid your tea of lumpy material that might clog up your sprayer.
+Clogging up of the sprayer has been known to happen so use a strainer to rid your tea of lumpy castings material that might clog up your tea sprayer.

-It doesn’t just boost the soil, it also prevents disease from gaining a foothold on your soil or plants.
+It doesn’t just boost the dirt, it also prevents disease from gaining a foothold on your dirt or plants.

-The swimming microorganisms in it also need oxygen to survive so be kind and let oxygen in.
-To be on the safe side, it would be better if you use a new batch of tea each time you water your plants.
+The swimming microorganisms in the tea also need oxygen to survive so be kind and let oxygen in.
+To be on the safe side, it would be better if you use a new batch of castings tea each time you water your plants.